 - Credible backlinks from reputed websites.

 - High-quality and relevant content.
-A keyword rich domain name along with top-quality content is more likely to get high traffic.
+A keyword-rich domain name and top-quality content are more likely to get high traffic.

 - Using anchor text correctly.
-If someone links your website to words that are in your domain name, it’ll have a positive impact on your SEO rankings.
-For example, if your website is called www.babyshoes.store and it is linked to ‘Baby Shoes Store’, it’ll add an incredible amount of value to your Google ranking.
+If someone links your website to words in your domain name, it’ll positively impact your SEO rankings.
+For example, if your website is called www.babyshoes.store and is linked to ‘Baby Shoes Store’, it’ll add incredible value to your Google ranking.
 This is one of those places where having a keyword-rich domain name helps.

 When it comes to SEO ranking, any domain name can rank well if the users are pleased with the content and overall functionality of the website.
-Moreover, this detailed report on new domains and SEO explains this concept in detail.
+Moreover, this detailed report on new domains and SEO explains this concept.

 - www.SupremeAI.Tech is a short, simple and keyword-rich domain name compared to www.supremeAItechnologies.com or www.supremeAItech.com.

-- www.TheDublinStationery.Store is a fantastic keyword-rich domain name for a business that sells stationery in Dublin.
+- www.TheDublinStationery.Store is a great keyword-rich domain name for a business that sells stationery in Dublin.

-Q5.
-What to Consider When Switching to a New Domain Extension for Your Branded URLs, etc.?
+What to Consider When Switching to a New Domain Extension For Your Brand’s URL

-Your domain name is a powerful branding tool, and it becomes stronger when it’s descriptive.
-For example, when you’re launching a new line of handbags and wish to direct people to the page on your website where they can have a look at the bags, it would be great to launch it on www.newbags.store.
+Your domain name is a powerful branding tool that becomes stronger when it’s descriptive.
+For example, when you’re launching a new line of handbags and wish to direct people to the page on your website where they can look at the bags, it would be great to launch it on www.newbags.store.

 You can also create deep-links that make it easier for your users to remember your business.
 One of the best examples of this is Amazon’s Kindle.
 While the link to the Kindle store on Amazon’s website is: https://www.amazon.com/gp/browse.html/ref=as_li_ss_tl?node=133141011&linkCode=sl2&tag=amznip-kindle.store-20&linkId=4cd0d831c10ebb77bbf4aeeb9b352a3a, the users only need to remember www.kindle.store to get there.

-The more creative your approach is to the use of these domain names, the better their impact will be in the overall branding and communication of your business.
+The more creative your approach uses these domain names, the better their impact will be on your business’s overall branding and communication.